hirememorey/resilience-basketball/README.md

 This project has recently undergone a **major data integrity overhaul and a philosophical pivot.**

-1.  **Data Integrity:** The foundational database was rebuilt to fix critical schema and data population errors. **Only the 2024-25 Regular Season data is currently clean and populated.**
+1.  **Data Integrity:** The foundational database was rebuilt to fix critical schema and data population errors.
+The database is now **fully populated with clean data for 10 seasons (2015-16 to 2024-25).**
 2.  **Philosophical Pivot:** We have shifted from viewing resilience as an "intrinsic trait" to a "conditional probability."
-3.  **Recent Progress (Nov 2025):** The data pipeline for new "Possession" metrics (Time of Possession, Points per Touch, etc.) has been successfully implemented.
-This is the first step toward calculating the new `Friction Score`.
+3.  **Recent Progress (Nov 2025):** The "Data Bridge" is complete.
+All historical player and game data has been successfully backfilled.

 **Before you begin, you MUST read the new "Project Pivot" and "Data Integrity Post-Mortem" sections at the top of `extended_resilience_framework.md`.** This document contains the new roadmap and essential context.